-The workflow in Figure 6.34 demonstrates the use of the remote genomics data service to retrieve a genetic sequence.
-The sequence is then displayed in three different ways, first in its native format (XML), second as a sequence element that has been extracted from the XML format, and third as an HTML document that might be used for display on a Web site.
-Both of the latter two operations are performed using a composite actor that hides some of the complexity of the underlying operation.
+The workflow in Figure 6.34 demonstrates how to process genetic sequence data retrieved from the DNA Data Bank of Japan (DDBJ)22.
+The sequence is saved in the file sampleEntry.xml.
+The workflow displays the sequence in three different ways: in its native format (XML), as a sequence element that has been extracted from the XML format, and as an HTML document that might be used for display on a web site.
+The latter two operations are performed using a composite actor that hides some of the complexity of the underlying operations.